threefoldtecharchive/info_manual3/wiki/faq/faq.md

 HRU stands for your HDD space available.
 It means that you are using 100% of the HDD space available, or equivalently that you have no HDD on your system.

 ***
-### On the Threefold Explorer, I only see half of the threads my 3node has, what can I do?
+### On the Threefold Explorer, I only see half of the virtual cores or threads my 3node has, what can I do?

 Check in the BIOS settings and make sure you have enabled Virtual Cores (or Hyper Threading/Logical Cores).